 The US is steadily moving towards the digitization of invoicing.
 In 2015, the OMB mandated that all federal agencies issue e-invoices by the end of 2018.
 Now, the BPC has concluded a market pilot for B2B e-invoicing and has established an exchange network to facilitate the transfer of e-documents between businesses.

 Did you know the US is among the last countries to adopt e-invoicing?
 Even though e-invoicing has been around for a while, many businesses are still not using it since it is not yet mandatory.

 However, like many other countries, the United States has specific requirements for e-invoicing.

-If you're looking to start invoicing electronically in the USA, it’s important to be aware of these requirements and ensure your software is compliant.
+If you want to start invoicing electronically in the USA, it’s important to be aware of these requirements and ensure you are compliant.

 This blog post will outline the main e-invoice requirements in the USA and explain what you need to do to ensure compliance.
 Let’s get started!